muammar/ml4chem/docs/source/hpc.rst

         train()

 We removed the :code:`LocalCluster` and instead used the :code:`SLURMCluster` class to submit our computations to a SLURM batch system.
-As you see, the :code:`cluster` is now a :code:`SLURMCluster` requesting a job with 24 cores and 24 processes, 100GB of RAM, a wall time of 1 day, and the queue in this case is `dirac1`.
-Then, we scale this by requesting to the HPC cluster 4 jobs with these requirements for a total of 96 processes.
-This :code:`cluster` is passed to the :code:`client` and now our training is scaled up.
-No more input is needed :).
+As it can be seen, the :code:`cluster` is now a :code:`SLURMCluster` requesting a job with 24 cores and 24 processes, 100GB of RAM, a wall time of 1 day, and the queue in this case is `dirac1`.
+Then, we scaled this up by requesting to the HPC cluster 4 jobs with these requirements for a total of 96 processes.
+This :code:`cluster` is passed to the :code:`client` and the training is effectively scaled up.